Have you ever wondered what is a "requirement" in software engineering and why we need them in the first place?

 A functional requirement is a requirement that describes what the software does.

-It's kind of the "entry point" from which software engineers start designing a piece of software.
+It's the "entry point" from which software engineers start designing a piece of software.

 We express functional requirements in terms of: